megancarney/nbd/README.md

 for each command in list:
-    baseline_results = instances of cmd in baseline sample_results = instances of cmd in sample period for each results in sample_result: is this command new? (did we see this command in the baseline?) is this responsible process/command pair new? (did we see this pair in the baseline?) if yes to either question: write record to SIEM
+    baseline_results = instances of cmd in baseline sample_results = instances of cmd in sample period for each result in sample_result: is this command new? (did we see this command in the baseline?) is this responsible process/command pair new? (did we see this pair in the baseline?) if yes to either question: write record to SIEM